Getting a horse as a christmas gift can be a memorable and moving experience for both gift-giver and recipient.

 You can tell your son or daughter that they’ve been asked to “check out its suitability as a lesson horse for their riding stable,” or that they are “riding it to test it out for someone else who is going to receive the horse as a surprise gift.”

 If your child is already in riding lessons, you can even maintain the rouse until the big day (typically, Christmas or a birthday) by having the horse brought to your daughter’s riding stable.
-You can board it, and even let your child ride it in lessons – all while maintaining its a new lesson horse for the stable.
+You can board it, and even let your child ride it in lessons – all while disguising the horse as a new lesson horse for the stable.
 This has the potential to make the big day even more special, since the cherished gift isn’t just the long-dreamed-of horse, but a specific horse they’ve already bonded with.

 3. Arrange Boarding for the Horse Christmas Present